awsdocs/amazon-route53-docs/doc_source/welcome-domain-registration.md

 For more information about how to register a domain name, see [Registering a New Domain](domain-register.md)\.

-If you already registered a domain name with another registrar, you can choose to transfer the domain registration to Amazon Route 53\.
-This isn't required to use other Amazon Route 53 features\.
+If you already registered a domain name with another registrar, you can choose to transfer the domain registration to Route 53\.
+This isn't required to use other Route 53 features\.
 For more information, see [Transferring Registration for a Domain to Amazon Route 53](domain-transfer-to-route-53.md)\.